How Hard Water Affects the Skin, and What You Can Do About It

 Although many of these things indicate water hardness, there’s only one tried-and-true way to know for sure: purchase an at-home test, or request a test for free through your water utility.
 Some water softening companies will also provide free testing.

-These tests determine how many milligrams of calcium carbonate (the primary element that causes water hardness) are present per liter of water.
+These tests determine how many milligrams of calcium carbonate (the primary element that causes water hardness) are present per liter of water (mg/L).
 The general guidelines for testing water are as follows:

-- More than 180 milligrams per liter is considered very hard.
+- More than 180 mg/L — considered very hard

 “Hard water contains minerals; specifically, calcium, magnesium and iron, which can dry your skin.
 Minerals drying on the skin can clog pores and cause flaking and itching.
 Hard water also tends to react with soap to form salts, which can also remain on the skin,” says Gupta.

-According to Scottsdale-based dermatologist Jennifer T. Haley, hard water can also cause dermatitis.
+According to Dr. Jennifer T. Haley, a dermatologist based in Scottsdale AZ , hard water can also cause dermatitis.
 This is especially true, according to Haley, in places with dry climates.

-So why does hard water cause skin irritation, exactly?
-When water contains high amounts of calcium, it doesn’t properly dissolve soaps, detergents and other cleansing products— hence the soap residue left on your skin, hair, clothes and dishes.
-This leads to clogged pores and sensitive, flaky skin.
+Why does hard water cause skin irritation, exactly?
+When water contains high amounts of calcium, it doesn’t properly dissolve soaps, detergents, and other cleansing products — meaning that the soap residue is left on your skin, hair, clothes, and dishes.
+This leads to clogged pores and sensitive flaky skin.

 Additionally, Haley recommends using a gentle cleanser, not soap, to clean the skin.
 “Soap binds with natural oils in the skin and strips the skin of its natural protective layer.
 I prefer slightly acidic cleansers that closely align to the skin’s natural pH, or Cetaphil or CeraVe cleansers.”

-Water temperature and water quality are important considerations when you want to achieve healthy skin.
-Dr. Gupta cautions against taking long, hot showers with hard water.
-He also suggests using store-bought bottled water — distilled water is best — to wash the face.
+Water temperature and water quality are also important considerations when you want to achieve healthy skin.
+Gupta cautions against taking long hot showers with hard water.
+He also suggests using store-bought bottled water — distilled bottled water is best — to wash the face.